-Must participate at the school to which he or she is assigned by the local board of education based on the residence of the parent or legal custodian within the administrative unit.
+- Must participate at the school to which he or she is assigned by the local board of education based on the residence of the parent or legal custodian within the administrative unit.
 The athlete must live with the parents or legal custodian.
-According to WCPSS Board Policy 6201 a “legal custodian” is a person or agency awarded legal custody of a child by a court of law.
+According to WCPSS Board Policy 4100, a “legal custodian is a person or agency that has been awarded legal custody of the student by a court."

 Other NCHSAA Requirements